mountain-pass/waychaser/README.md

 ## Getting the response

-Waychaser makes it's http requests using `fetch` and the `Fetch.Response` is available via the `response` property.
+WayChaser makes it's http requests using `fetch` and the `Fetch.Response` is available via the `response` property.

 For example
 ```js